-- (i) Balances held by schools under a scheme of delegation: in accordance with section 48 of the School Standards Framework Act 1998, the Denbighshire scheme for the financing of schools provides for the carry forward of individual school balances. - (ii) Budget Mitigation: this has been set up to mitigate the effects of future reductions in funding received from the Welsh Government and forms part of the budget strategy for 2019/20 and beyond. - (iii) Adult Social Care: this reserve has been established and maintained to help provide the service with financial resilience to cope with in-year budgetary pressures. - (iv) Sustainable Waste Management: this has been set up to mitigate the impact of future grant funding reductions and for use on specific waste management projects. - (v) 21st Century Schools and Extra Care Housing: as part of the 2012 Corporate Plan, the Council embarked on an ambitious scheme of capital investment in schools, highways, extra care and regeneration.
+- (i) Balances held by schools under a scheme of delegation: in accordance with section 48 of the School Standards Framework Act 1998, the Denbighshire scheme for the financing of schools provides for the carry forward of individual school balances. - (ii) Budget Mitigation: this has been set up to mitigate the effects of future reductions in funding received from the Welsh Government and forms part of the budget strategy for 2019/20 and beyond. - (iii) Superannuation Recovery: this reserve is held to offset any increase in pension deficit payments in the current triennial period. - (iv) Insurance and Risk Management reserves: these reserves are held to fund any future liabilities and claims that exceed budget. - (v) 21st Century Schools and Extra Care Housing: as part of the 2012 Corporate Plan, the Council embarked on an ambitious scheme of capital investment in schools, highways, extra care and regeneration.
 These reserves have been established to set aside the cash needed to fund the various projects.
 The remaining funding has been transferred to the Capital Schemes Reserve to fund future capital investment in these areas. - (vi) Modified loan reserve: the reserve has been created as a consequence of a temporary gain recognised in the Comprehensive Income & Expenditure Statement following a change in the calculation of the carrying amount of the Council's modified loans as at 1 April 2018 as required by IFRS 9.
 The reserve will be used to neutralise the impact of higher effective interest charges to the Comprehensive Income & Expenditure Statement over the remaining life of the loans.
-For further detail refer Note 17 Financial Instruments.